jfm-data/jfm-data.github.io/_posts/2021-08-08-Ethan-Strauss.md

 But where I think he'll go is FS1.
 Strauss has always been a favourite of Colin Cowherd.
 Cowherd appreciates Ethan's thinking and would find ways to include him in other parts of his 2-hour daily show.
 Since FS1 is not a league partner, he would be free and encouraged to write about ratings without repercussions.
-Wherever he goes, I will be reading and listening.

 ### EDIT: